 cPanel’s Email Accounts page lets you create new email accounts for your domain.
 You can also use the page to manage existing email accounts and to access web mail.

 Every cPanel account has one default mailbox, which is automatically created when your cPanel account is set up.
-Although you can send and receive emails via the default mailbox we strongly recommend that you create a custom mailbox.
+Although you can send and receive emails via the default mailbox we strongly recommend that you create a custom mailbox instead.
 That is because the default account is mainly a catch-all mailbox.
 Its job is to deal with emails sent to non-existing email addresses.

-You can create a new email account by clicking on the Create button, as shown in the below screenshot.
+You can create a new email account by clicking the Create button, as shown in the below screenshot.

 Image: creating a new email account.

 If you got more than one domain then you can pick the domain for which you want to create an email account from a drop-down list.
-Any addon domain and subdomain on your cPanel account will be listed in the drop-down menu.
+Any addon domain and subdomain on your cPanel account is listed in the drop-down menu.
 If you got just a single domain then the Domain option isn’t shown.